bparanj/coding-skill/_posts/2019-09-19-technical-interview-tips.md

 - If the person is your potential manager, give that person a scenario and ask how would the person handle conflict between two employees.
 You can figure out how you will be treated if you have conflicts at work.
 - If the person is your potential co-worker, ask the person for opinions about technology stack or if people at work hangout out after work.
 - If it's a big company, your interviewers won't work with you.
 But normally someone in the team will interview you.
 You can change your questions a bit to figure out the same things about your potential team.

-A good question to ask in the end is to talk about some brand new technology that gets everybody excited and ask for their opinion.
+- A good question to ask in the end is to talk about some brand new technology that gets everybody excited and ask for their opinion.

 Leave the interview on a good note because your interviewers are people and the first and last impression does matter.
 This demonstrates that you are humble.
 Be confident and at the same time respect the interviewers.

 ## Tip #3 : Be Confident in the Interview

 You don't have to be a master but you are the person being hired to do the job.
 You're expected to have some competence, if you are double checking yourself every step of the way, it doesn't show confidence in what you are doing.
 It's about having a tone that is collaborative, that is confident but not overly confident.

+Confidence shows up in how you talk about yourself.
+Language like: "I guess", "I assume" and "Maybe if I'm right" does not show confidence in the interview.

 After finishing coding the solution, use the example that they gave in the beginning and run through the code to make sure there are no major bugs.
 You can also think of edge cases.
 This can take a lot of time if you have not practiced enough.